ZenIDTeam/ZenID-android-sample/README.md

 documentPictureView.setPreviewStreamSize(SizeSelectors.biggest());
 ```
-Please take a look into the cameraView documentation here https://natario1.github.io/CameraView/docs/capture-size and configure your size selector as you wish.
+Please take a look into the cameraView documentation here https://natario1.github.io/CameraView/docs/capture-size - SizeSelectors utilities and configure your size selector as you wish.

 ### SDK Signature